Hero (1985 film)

-Hero is a 1985 Pakistani action film starring Waheed Murad, Babra Sharif, Mumtaz, Aslam Pervaiz, Saqi, with Nadeem and Murad'son Adil Murad in guest appearances.
+Hero is a 1985 Pakistani action film starring Waheed Murad, Babra Sharif, Mumtaz, Aslam Pervaiz, Saqi, with Nadeem and Murad's son Adil Murad in guest appearances.
 It was produced by Murad and directed by Iqbal Yousuf.
-Murad died leaving this film incomplete in 1983, and was later completed by Yousuf, and released after two years of Murad's death on 11 January 1985 countrywide.
+Murad died leaving the film incomplete in 1983, was later completed by Yousuf, and released after two years of Murad's death on 11 January 1985 countrywide.

 During that time, Murad was facing challenges and was being offered supporting roles or projects from B-class film directors.
 So, he decided to produce his own film and chose his close friend Iqbal Yousuf as the director.
 Murad wrote the script and story himself, and he had high expectations for the film, as he shared his enthusiasm in an interview on Anwar Maqsood's program Silver Jubilee.

 Synopsis

 Hero is a romantic and action movie.
 Waheed Murad played double role in this film.
 It is based on a story of two different persons but with similar faces, one is very innocent and the other is a gangster.